19.3: Regulation of Oxidative Phosphorylation

 Panel B shows reversible brief openings of ACLC in physiological conditions.

 Panel C shows that non-reversible dissociation of F1 from FO occurs during long-lasting openings of the c-ring channel in severe pathology.
 For simplicity, only ATP synthase monomer is shown.
 ATP synthase subunits are drawn as ribbon representations (modified PDB ID code: 6J5I) [14].
-In B and C, red arrows indicate the path of ion flow through the channel.
+In B and C, red arrows indicate the ion flow path through the channel.
 Closed and open conformations of the channel are noted.

 A closer look at uncoupler protein 1 (UCP1)

 UCP1 is an inner membrane protein in the mitochondria that bypasses the movement of protons through the c-ring of F1.
 UCP1 is activated by fatty acids and inhibited by purine nucleotides.
 The mechanism of proton translocation is unclear.
 It could arise from a "handshake" of protons through a series of linked hydrogen bond donors and acceptors in the membrane protons.
-Evidence suggests that what moves are bound and protonated fatty acids which flip across the inner membrane where the carboxyl group deprotonates in the high pH matrix side of the membrane.
+Evidence suggests that what moves are bound and protonated fatty acids, which flip across the inner membrane where the carboxyl group deprotonates in the high pH matrix side of the membrane.

 The role of UCP1 in this process could be to flip the deprotonated fatty acid back across the membrane.
 This model is called the protonophoretic model in which the fatty acid acts as a "protonophore" much like valinomycin, which transports K+ across the membrane and is called an ionophore.
-UCP1 doesn't interact with the H+ directly but just flips the deprotonated fatty acid back to continue the cycle.
+UCP1 doesn't interact with the H+ directly but just flips the deprotonated fatty acid to continue the cycle.
 This model would give a stoichiometry of one flipped negatively charged fatty acid per proton transferred.

 In the second "H+-shuttling" model, UCP1 is considered a fatty acid/H+ symporter (carries both species in the same direction).
 In this model, a fatty acid is strongly bound to UCP1 with the head group inside a cavity in the protein.
 Both models required UCP1 to carry deprotonated fatty acids back across the membrane.

 The NMR structure of a similar protein, UCP2, is known.
 It can bind fatty acids with the acyl tail near the matrix side.
 However, UCP2 does not seem to be involved in thermogenesis and doesn't uncouple oxphos.
-It binds and catalyzes the exchange of malate, oxaloacetate, and aspartate for phosphate and H and hence has other metabolic roles.
+It binds and catalyzes the exchange of malate, oxaloacetate, and aspartate for phosphate and H+ and has other metabolic roles.
 UCP 1 and 2 are about 60% homologous but have similar alpha-helical structures based on modeling.

-Perturbation of NMR signals from assigned side chains was used to show the fatty acids bind to UCP1 and it's closer to the matrix than the inner membrane space.
+Perturbation of NMR signals from assigned side chains was used to show that the fatty acids bind to UCP1 and are closer to the matrix than the inner membrane space.
 Two key lysines (K56 on helix 1 and K269 at the matrix side of helix 6) probably bind with the carboxylate end of the fatty acid.
 UCP1also has a hydrophobic grove (T31, F32, L34, D35, L278, G279, S280, W281, and V283) to accommodate the fatty acid.
-In addition, both UCP1 and UCP2 transport/flip alkyl sulfonates, analogs of fatty acids.
+In addition, UCP1 and UCP2 transport/flip alkyl sulfonates, analogs of fatty acids.
 This is consistent and required with both models.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of the predicted AlphaFold model of human UCP1 (P25874).
 The subunits are shown in the same color as Figure 1 above.

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{6}\): Predicted AlphaFold model of human UCP1 (P25874).
+Figure \(\PageIndex{6}\): Predicted AlphaFold model of human UCP1 (P25874).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...Qf8W1MgVH6u546

 The blue colors represent assigned structures with the highest predicted confidence, and the red the lowest.
 The amino acid side chains that are implicated in binding to fatty acids based on perturbation of NMR signals on fatty acid binding (http://dx.doi.org/10.1016/j.str.2017.07.005) are shown in sticks, with CPK colors and labeled.
 The membrane would be positioned perpendicular to the average vertical orientation of the helices in the above orientation.